JPDucky/surface-control/README.md

     dgpu           Control the discrete GPU
-    dtx            Control the latch/dtx-system on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) performance    Control or query the current performance-mode profile        Control or query the current platform profile status         Show an overview of the current system status
+    dtx            Control the latch/dtx-system on the Surface Book 2 help           Prints this message or the help of the given subcommand(s) profile        Control or query the current platform profile status         Show an overview of the current system status
 ```

 See `surface <subcommand> help` for more details.

-_Hint:_ You can specify the subcommand by any unabiguous prefix of it, i.e. `surface perf` and `surface p` will both evaluate to `surface performance`.
+_Hint:_ You can specify the subcommand by any unabiguous prefix of it, i.e. `surface prof` and `surface pr` will both evaluate to `surface profile`.

+_Note:_ The `surface performance` subcommand is no longer usable as of kernel 5.12 moving forward, and thus has been replaced with the `surface profile` subcommand.

 ## Prequisites